Clarifai/docs/docs/portal-guide/model/model-types/text-to-text.md

    - **Tokenizer config**—provide a dictionary of key-value pairs that define the configuration of a pre-trained tokenizer.
    - **Trainer config**—provide a dictionary of key-value pairs that define the configuration of the Transformers `Trainer` class.

-[Click here](https://docs.clarifai.com/portal-guide/model/deep-training/text-templates/) to learn more about the hyperparameters that each template supports.
+[Click here](https://docs.clarifai.com/portal-guide/model/deep-training/text-templates/) to learn more about the  that each template supports.

 Finally, click the **Train** button.